 Who is a Product Manager?

-Product managers work closely with engineering, marketing, design, and sales teams to bring the product to market.
+Product managers will have ties by being the nexus of the engineering, marketing, design, and sales teams to toss together the final product that is to be launched into the market.

 Product Strategy and Vision